Green Pool in San Antonio? Here's Exactly What to Do

 Step 3: Adjust pH First

 Lower pH to 7.2 before shocking.
 Chlorine is dramatically more effective at lower pH.
 If your pH is at 7.8 (common in San Antonio), shocking without lowering pH first wastes chemical and extends the recovery timeline.
-Use muriatic acid to bring pH down — add slowly, in small doses, and retest after 30 minutes of circulation.
+Use muriatic acid to bring pH down, adding slowly, in small doses, and retest after 30 minutes of circulation.

 Step 4: Shock the Pool

 Use calcium hypochlorite (cal-hypo) shock at a rate of 2 to 3 pounds per 10,000 gallons for a standard green pool.
 For heavier blooms, increase to 4 pounds.
-Apply shock after sunset — UV destroys chlorine, and you want maximum contact time overnight.
-Dissolve granular shock in a bucket of water first to prevent surface bleaching.
+Dissolve granular shock in a bucket of water first to prevent surface bleaching, and give it maximum contact time by running the filter continuously after you apply it.

 Step 5: Run the Filter Continuously